OCPP: Driving The Security Standard for EV Charging Platforms

 Electric Vehicles Hit the Road

 The Electric Vehicle (EV) revolution is here.
-While there are about 16 million electric vehicles on the road today, that number is expected to jump to almost 229 million by 2030.
-Factors like robust regulatory support and strong consumer interest make these projections seem increasingly likely.
+Currently, there are about 16 million electric vehicles on the road today, and this number is expected to jump to almost 229 million by 2030.
+Factors such as robust regulatory support and strong consumer interest make these projections seem increasingly likely.

 EV share of new passenger vehicle sales by market graph

-With the proliferation and adoption of electric vehicles accelerating, electric vehicle chargers will increasingly adorn parking lots and garages.
-Buildings and facilities of all kinds will have hundreds of EV chargers connected to the cloud.
+As the proliferation and adoption of electric vehicles accelerate, electric vehicle chargers will increasingly adorn parking lots and garages.
+Consequently, buildings and facilities of all kinds will have hundreds of EV chargers connected to the cloud.
 This will enable EV smart charging to take advantage of the lowest rates and grid incentives.
-All of these cloud-connected EV charging solutions present a major concern to consumers and charge point operators alike.
-But as EV chargers manufactured by a variety of vendors start communicating over the internet, how will building owners and managers ensure security?
+Nevertheless, all of these cloud-connected EV charging solutions present a major concern to consumers and charge point operators alike.
+One critical element of securing these systems is adhering to a standardized EV charging protocol.
+But as EV chargers manufactured by various vendors start communicating over the internet, how will building owners and managers ensure security?

 Risky Business

 Securing computer networks is not new.
-Indeed, each day devices become increasingly smarter, requiring new ways to secure them.
-Examples of this include industrial control systems and Internet of Things (IoT) devices.
+Moreover, each day devices become increasingly smarter, requiring new ways to secure them.
+For example, industrial control systems and Internet of Things (IoT) devices.
 EV charging networks are no different.
-In fact, during the last six months alone, attackers leveraged numerous EV charging platform vulnerabilities to wreak havoc.
+Furthermore, during the last six months alone, attackers leveraged numerous EV charging platform vulnerabilities to wreak havoc.

-As hackers seek to penetrate these systems, there are numerous ways that insecure systems can be exploited.
-These can include charging fraud through vehicle impersonation and direct attacks on charging networks causing a large-scale disruption of EV charging.
+As hackers actively seek to penetrate these systems, there are numerous ways that insecure systems can be exploited.
+For instance, these can include charging fraud through vehicle impersonation and direct attacks on charging networks, potentially causing a large-scale disruption of EV charging.

-EV charger manufacturers, charge point operators and building owners must now consider how to mitigate these risks.
-Third-party security certifications provide independent verification that the software you are using is properly secured.
-Find out more about these important credentials to ensure you are working with a company that takes security seriously.
+EV charger manufacturers, charge point operators, and building owners now need to consider how to mitigate these risks.
+Third-party security certifications can provide independent verification that the software you are using is properly secured.
+Therefore, find out more about these important credentials to ensure you are working with a company that takes security seriously.

 Open Charge Alliance and EV Security